yourlabs/django-rules-light/README.rst

 One of the goal is to enable developpers of external apps to make rules, depend on it, while allowing a project to override rules.

-The design is simple:

-- A global rule registry which is a dict with a couple af methods to proxy the
-  rules: ``run()`` executes a rule and ``require()`` which does the same but raises ``Denied`` if ``run()`` returns ``False``.
-As a dict, it makes it easy to override, cook or monkey patch if you really need it,
-- A view class decorator to take shortcuts,
-- A ``process_exception`` middleware that can serve for starters or as an example,
-- Two things make it easy to work with: a view that allows to browse the registry and several logging levels.

 That's all folks !

 What's the catch ?